Our City Safety work is guided by our Leisure and Wellbeing Strategy.

 We've developed a Safe Hutt Valley strategy, with work streams in injury prevention, crime prevention, road safety, family violence prevention, and alcohol harm minimisation.

-To find out more, go to the Safe Hutt Valley website
+To find out more go to Safe Hutt Valley

 Community Safety Camera System (CSCS)